top of page

 Google yourself.
 Why is it important for your career?

-In today's digital-first world, your online presence plays a key role in shaping how potential employers and recruiters perceive you.
+Your online presence plays a key role in shaping how potential employers and recruiters perceive you.
 A quick Google search often serves as their introduction to you, revealing your LinkedIn profile, social media activity, blog posts, or even old articles you have written.
 While your resume may be polished, what shows up online can paint a much broader picture.
 This is especially true in competitive fields like fintech and payments, where attention to detail and reputation are critical.
 Taking the time to Google yourself is a proactive step in managing your professional image.

 Computer screen with Google on it and a person